 We need private, zero trust connectivity which can be embedded into applications and systems so that it is transparent to users.
 We need these principles applied across any use case, enabling businesses to hide all apps, APIs, servers, database calls, etc. behind a zero-trust overlay network.
 How can we possibly close all network connections without closing the business?

-Ziggy can help you close all inbound network connections without closing the business.
-He is the mascot for OpenZiti, the next generation of secure, open-source networking.
+OpenZiti can help you close all inbound network connections without closing the business.
+OpenZiti is the next generation of secure, open-source networking and has a mascot called Ziggy – If you want to say ‘hi’ to Ziggy, you can learn more about his secrets here.
 OpenZiti provides everything you need for a truly private, zero trust overlay network.
-As a developer, you can (and should) embed ziti directly into your applications using our SDKs.
-With zero trust principles in your application, even if another app is compromised on your OS, your ‘zititified’ app is immune to network-based side-channel attacks since it will have no listening ports and can only accessed using OpenZiti.
-OpenZiti in your app is also totally transparent to users and will enforce applications to authorize before connecting to the network.
+As a developer, you can (*and should*) embed ziti directly into your applications using our SDKs.
+With zero trust principles in your application, even if another app is compromised on your OS.
+Your ‘zititified’ app is immune to network-based side-channel attacks since it will have no listening ports and can only be accessed using OpenZiti.
+OpenZiti in your app is totally transparent to users and will enforce authorization applications before connecting to the network.
 Applications are also micro-segmented, communication is E2E encrypted, metadata obfuscated, continual authorization is possible using posture checks, and more.

 Sounds great right?
 How do you get it?
 OpenZiti is open source!
 Run it locally, use docker, host it yourself!
 If you don’t want that hassle or if you don’t want to support it, let NetFoundry do if for you.